Broadford, Victoria: History

-The Town today
+The town today

+Broadford is a growing town, with an increasing population of residents taking advantage of its location and transport links into Melbourne CBD.

 Industry in Broadford includes a paper mill, the Broadford Mill.
 It opened in 1890, built by James McDougall.
 Now named the Australian Paper Mill and owned by National Paper Industries, it no longer produces paper but products for the packaging and allied industries.
 There is also a Nestlé factory.
 The town's substantial reserves of fine white kaolin clay are used both as a medical absorbent and for the manufacture of pottery.
 It has a primary school, a secondary college and a kindergarten.

 Broadford is also home to the Victorian State Motorcycle Complex, which has both road and off-road tracks, and hosts National riding events, as well as amateur track days.
 In 2014 Calibre Sports Inc. leased some land on the complex and in 2015 the complex hosted the Tough Mudder Australia event.

 Popular sports in Broadford include Australian rules football and the town has a team, the Kangaroos, competing in the Outer East Football League.
 The Broadford juniors play in the Seymour Junior Football Netball League.

 Lawn bowls is also enjoyed with the club located next door to the Lions Park on the old caravan park grounds.

-Broadford cricket club has four seniors teams playing across A, B and C grade, the club also has three junior teams u12, u14 and u16.
+Broadford cricket club has three seniors teams playing across A, B and C grade, the club also has several junior teams competing in the U11's and U13's age groups.

 Golfers play at the Broadford Golf Club on Horwood Road.

+Future plan

+As Broadford is expected to grow substantially over coming years, with new residents attracted into the area by its transport links into Melbourne, high quality residential developments and natural beauty, Mitchellshire Council created an overarching strategic vision for the town.
+The plan included core strategies to manage expected population growth; improve facilities; and to maintain the heritage and character of the town.

+In early 2025, an independent report commissioned by residents highlighted the key challenges and future opportunities for the town.

-RSL Fire
+RSL fire

 On the night of 9 January 2008 firefighters were called to a blaze at the Broadford RSL, but there was little crews could do to save the weatherboard hall.
 The Country Fire Authority's Scott Hamilton says the blaze caused about $300,000 damage to the building and destroyed its contents.

+Climate

+Broadford has an oceanic climate (Köppen: Cfb), with hot, dry summers and cool winters.
+Average maxima vary from 29.5 C in January to 12.6 C in July, while average minima fluctuate between 12.9 C in February and 2.9 C in July.
+Precipitation is moderately low (averaging 593.4 mm per annum), and is spread across 94.0 precipitation days.
+All climate data was sourced from Seymour, located 27 km north of Broadford.